-With regards to the former, CPA Australia addressed the need for upskilling the Australian workforce in its Submission to the Senate Select Committee on Financial Technology and Regulatory Technology in which we recommend to better equip Australians with technology skills.
-Upskilling the Australian workforce will enable businesses to better capture opportunities and leverage technology to deliver new business models in the post-pandemic era, and to make businesses more resilient to future disruptions.
+With regards to the former, CPA Australia addressed the need for upskilling the Australian workforce in its Submission to the Senate Select Committee on Financial Technology and Regulatory Technology.
+Upskilling the Australian workforce will enable SMEs and NFPs to better capture opportunities and leverage technology to deliver new business models in the post-pandemic era, and to make businesses more resilient to future disruptions.

-In terms of building the capacity and capability of small to medium-sized enterprises to digitally transform, we make the following recommendations, drawn from our submission to the National COVID-19 Coordination Commission:
+To build the capacity and capability of SMEs and NFPs to digitally transform, we make the following recommendations to Government, drawn from our submission to the National COVID-19 Coordination Commission:

-- to assist small business to build the capability and capacity to invest in the most appropriate technologies for their business, the Government should consider providing direct financial incentives to small business to engage independent professional advisers to advise them on the technology options for their business and to assist with implementation - to assist small business make greater use of social media, the Government should consider providing direct financial incentives to small business to engage professional advisers to advise on how best to use social media for their business and to help them use social media for their business - to assist small business establish or make greater use of online sales, the Government should consider providing direct financial support for small businesses to engage approved e-commerce platforms on which to sell their products and services, and for those platforms to assist with content development, product listing, channel management, fulfilment, promotion and training.
+- to assist SMEs and NFPs to invest in the most appropriate technologies, the Government should consider providing direct financial incentives to SMEs and NFPs to engage independent professional advisers to advise them on their technology needs and options, and to assist with implementation - to assist SMEs and NFPs to make greater use of social media, the Government should consider providing direct financial incentives to such entities to engage professional advisers to advise on how best to implement social media in their organisation and to help them use it - to assist SMEs and NFPs to establish or make greater use of online sales, the Government should consider providing direct financial support to them to engage approved e-commerce platforms on which to sell their products and services, and for those platforms to assist with content development, product listing, channel management, fulfilment, promotion and training.
 Such support could be modelled off Singapore's E-Commerce Boost Programme,